rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

 <a id="using-a-panic-backtrace"></a>

-We can use the backtrace of the functions the `panic!` call came from to figure out the part of our code that is causing the problem.
-To understand how to use a `panic!` backtrace, let’s look at another example and see what it’s like when a `panic!` call comes from a library because of a bug in our code instead of from our code calling the macro directly.
+We can use the backtrace showing which functions led to the `panic!` call to figure out the part of our code that is causing the problem.
+To understand how to use a `panic!` backtrace, let's look at another example and see what it's like when a `panic!` call comes from a library because of a bug in our code, rather than from our code calling the macro directly.
 Listing 9-1 has some code that attempts to access an index in a vector beyond the range of valid indexes.

 <Listing number="9-1" file-name="src/main.rs" caption="Attempting to access an element beyond the end of a vector, which will cause a call to `panic!`">